 - 1. The user marks words or phrases to be indexed in the document source. - 2.
 The tool reads the document source and generates a raw index file.
 Each raw entry in this file consists of two arguments: an index key (the word or phrase marked in the document) and the number of the page that contains the key. - 3.
 The tool processes the raw index file.
 All index keys are sorted alphabetically in ascending order.
-Sorting is case-insensitive.
+Sorting is case-sensitive, that is upper-case letters come before lower-case letters.
 Page numbers for the same index key are grouped into a list.
 More than two successive page numbers may be abbreviated as a range, for instance 259,260,261 is replaced by 259-261.

 Your assignment is to write a Java program for processing a raw index file and generating an index (3rd stage).
 The program will get as arguments two file names.
-The first argument will stand for the full path of an input raw index file and the second argument for the output index file.
+The first argument will stand for the name of an input raw index file and the second argument for the output index file.